toobstar/toobstar.github.io/content/posts/2025-04-02_GenAi_Risk.md

 ![Emerging AI Risks](https://toobstar.github.io/images/ai-risk-examples.png)

 A practical and control focussed approach is to look at a vendor based view such as that presented by [Wiz](https://www.wiz.io/solutions/ai-spm).
-At a [recent CISO conference](https://focusnetwork.co/cisoleaders.com.au/) Wiz presented an AI-pipeline with the various opportunities they have identified to apply risk controls:
+At another [recent CISO conference](https://focusnetwork.co/cisoleaders.com.au/) Wiz presented an AI-pipeline with the various opportunities they have identified to apply risk controls:

 ![Wiz AI Risk Control](https://toobstar.github.io/images/wiz-ai-risk-pipeline.png)

 This is a very practical guide for how an organisation could detect, prevent and remediate risks that GenAI brings to operations.
 It brings together oversight on data, configuration and workloads specific to AI that would hope to manage emerging risks that would otherwise go by unmanaged.
-Beyond the "posture management" type approach there are also tools emerging to address specific risks such as [IBM's AI Bias detection capability AIF 360](https://research.ibm.com/blog/ai-fairness-360).
+Beyond the "posture management" approach there are also tools emerging to address specific risks such as [IBM's AI Bias detection capability AIF 360](https://research.ibm.com/blog/ai-fairness-360).

 I also liked this model of risks in AI presented by [EY](https://www.ey.com/en_au/services/consulting/trusted-ai-platform) that places AI risks alongside more traditional risks in the application stack: